fastbooktech/C/README.md

 # C
-To practice C programming language, i started One-Day-One-Commit Challenge alone.
+To review the syntax & grammar of C programming language, i started One-Day-One-Commit Challenge alone.